berrytechnics/nema-space-tracker/README.md

 The code includes optional serial output for debugging.
 Open the Serial Monitor in the Arduino IDE to view:

 - Initialization confirmation
-- Steps per revolution
-- Steps per hour
+- Steps per hour for sidereal and planetary tracking
-- Current position (printed every 10 seconds during operation)
+- Current position, hemisphere, and target type (printed every 10 seconds during operation)

 ## Safety Considerations